-- Invoking some compiler or interpreter (e.g. Lua or SL) within the text editor.
+- Invoking some compiler or interpreter (e.g. Lua) within the text editor.

 Once you have a text editor, you might want more integration into SIMION such as launching it from SIMION.
-See for example Appendix G (Text Editing) of the SIMION 8.0 Manual or p.
-H-1 of the SIMION 7 Manual or for instructions on configuring that.
+See for example Appendix G (Text Editing) of the SIMION 8.x Manual.
 You also might want to configure your text editor for syntax highlighting of SIMION files or other such SIMION enhancements, and that is the focus of this article.

 SciTE (as well as some versions of Emacs and VIM) comes with built-in support for syntax highlighting of Lua files.
-We have not (at least yet) developed support for syntax highlighting of other SIMION file types (e.g. GEM or PRG) in SciTE, but support for syntax highlighting these files in Emacs and VIM are available as plugins in the “SIMION Editor Files”, which can be freely download from simion.com and are also bundled with SIMION 8 and the SL Toolkit (see the lib/emacs and lib/vimfiles directories).
+We have not (at least yet) developed support for syntax highlighting of other SIMION file types (e.g. GEM or PRG) in SciTE, but support for syntax highlighting these files in Emacs and VIM are available as plugins in the “SIMION Editor Files”, which can be freely download from simion.com and are also bundled with SIMION 8.
 The VIM plugins were generously provided to the SIMION community by SIMION user Robert Malek, and the Emacs plugins were developed by SIS.